 What is Separate Property in Arizona?

 Separate property in Arizona is classified as any property owned by a spouse before marriage or any property owned by a spouse after a divorce decree has been finalized.
-Property that is gained by a spouse through inheritance or gift will be that spouse’s sole and separate property, regardless if received before, during, or after a divorce.
+Property that is gained by a spouse through inheritance or gift will be that spouse’s sole and separate property, regardless if received before, during, or after a divorce or legal separation.

 The increase or decrease in the value of a spouse’s separate property is also the separate property of the spouse who owns that property.
 Separate property can be difficult to determine because there are often complex legal variables involved such as community liens against a spouse’s separate property, transmutation of separate property into community property, commingling of separate property with community property, and the tracing of separate property which were commingled with community funds.

 Commingling Separate Property With Community Property in Arizona

 Commingling separate property with community property in Arizona simply occurs when someone mixes their separate property with community property.
 The best example is if someone has money in an account before marriage (separate property) and deposits that money in an account in which funds earned during the marriage (community property) are held.
 If a proper accounting is not done, the separate funds lose their separate status and become community property.

 Tracing Separate Property in a Commingled Account

 The spouse who has separate property must allege all items of separate property and be able to prove by clear and convincing evidence that such property is his or her separate property.
 The Arizona Court of Appeals in the case of Hofstra v.
 Hofstra held that a spouse who either admits all property is community property or fails to timely allege particular property is sole and separate property waives the right to make a claim at trial.

 Transmuting Separate Property Into Community Property